storageos/storageos.github.io/_docs/operations/upgrades.md

 Execute update:

-1. Change the StorageOS version for the StorageOS node container
+1. Change the StorageOS node container image for the new version of StorageOS

     ```bash
    kubectl -n $NAMESPACE set image ds/$DAEMONSET_NAME storageos=storageos/node:$NEW_VERSION